First Time Buyer’s Guide

 A variety of financial companies that offer mortgages have mortgage calculators on their website which help you to figure out how much you could borrow.
 You can use our mortgage calculator here to give yourself an idea how much we may be able to lend.
 However, this is not guaranteed as a full affordability test would need to be completed.
 Many providers work out how much you can borrow based on between 3-5 times your salary but this varies between lenders.

-A DIP/AIP is confirmation from a lender of an approximate amount they would be willing to lend to you, based on the information you have provided them with.
-The lender will undertake a more in depth assessment later, on if you proceed with a mortgage application.
+An AIP is confirmation from a lender of an approximate amount they would be willing to lend to you, based on the information you have provided them with.
+The lender will undertake a more in-depth assessment later if you proceed with a mortgage application.

-A DIP/AIP is sometimes necessary to have ready when making an offer on a property.
+An AIP is often necessary to have ready when making an offer on a property.
 It proves to the estate agent that you are likely to be able to afford the property you would like to purchase.
 Some people chose to get this prior to searching for a house to ensure they know how much they can borrow, although this is not entirely necessary.